EVERSE-ResearchSoftware/RSQKit/pages/fair_rs.md

 - **Findable** - software and its associated metadata must be easy to discover by humans and machines.
 - **Accessible** - in order to reuse software, the software and its metadata must be retrievable by standard protocols, free and legally usable.
-- **Interoperable** - when interacting with other software it must be done by exchanging data and/or metadata through. standardised protocols and application programming interfaces (APIs).
+- **Interoperable** - when interacting with other software it must be done by exchanging data and/or metadata through standardised protocols and application programming interfaces (APIs).
-- **Reusable** - software should be usable (can be executed) and reusable.
-  (can be understood, modified, built upon, or incorporated into other software).
+- **Reusable** - software should be usable (can be executed) and reusable (can be understood, modified, built upon, or incorporated into other software).

 Each of the above principles can be achieved by a number of practices listed below.
 This is not an exact science, and by all means the list below is not exhaustive, but any of the practices that you employ in your research software workflow will bring you closer to the gold standard of fully reproducible research.